 I know one executive who was in career transition when she became president of her professional association.
 In the year she served in that role, she received 27 job opportunities!

-Conferences take networking to a higher level
+Industry conferences take networking to a higher level

 Take advantage of the local, regional and national conferences put on by your industry association.
 You’ll take away multiple benefits: